SonOfJ/TheFinalestProjectEver/README.md

 - G: Ghosts

 **2. Node Data Structure**

 This project utilized a Node-based data structure to build out a maze and control interactions among PacMan, the Dots, and the Ghosts.

 ## How to Run Program

 1. Clone into repo
 2. Open Launcher.pde in Processing
+3. Run the program
-3. Press spacebar to start game
+4. Press spacebar to start game
-4. Use the following controls
+5. Use the following controls
       - Esc: Exit program
       - P: Pause
       - W: Up